So you’ve got a great business idea…you need to find and analyse key competitors to know where you stand in the market.

 Analysing your competitors

-Now you’ve found your competitors, you can start to analyse them.
+Now you’ve found them, you can start to analyse key competitors.
 We can now go into more detail here about the approaches you can use to dissect your competitors.

-The SWOT analysis is probably the most commonly used tool for competitors analysis and for good reason – it provides results that are easy to explain and easy to use.
+The SWOT analysis is probably the most commonly used tool to analyse key competitors and for good reason – it provides results that are easy to explain and easy to use.
 SWOT Stands for Strengths, Weaknesses, Opportunities and Threats.

 Strengths: what is good or strong about the business itself – great brand, convenience, loyal customer base, best-in-class, low price, etc.